Rubiales Arrested At Airport Over Alleged Federation Graft Scandal - UrduPoint

 Rubiales Arrested At Airport Over Alleged Federation Graft Scandal

-The 46-year-old was detained at Madrid's Barajas airport shortly after flying in from the Dominican Republic but released shortly afterward, a Guardia Civil police spokesman said.
+The 46-year-old was detained at Madrid's Barajas airport shortly after flying in from the Dominican Republic but released shortly afterwards, a Guardia Civil police spokesman said.

 Sources close to the probe said he disembarked from the plane under a police escort before being questioned inside the airport.